 - 1. Check that the housing seals are clean and fitted correctly. - 2.
 Dry, clean or replace the seals if necessary. - 3.
 Tighten all housing screws and screw covers. - 4.
-Firmly tighten the cable glands. - 5.
-To ensure that moisture does not enter the cable entry:
+Firmly tighten the cable glands.

-Route the cable so that it loops down before the cable entry ("water trap").
+5. To ensure that moisture does not enter the cable entry: Route the cable so that it loops down before the cable entry ("water trap").

-Insert dummy plugs (corresponding to the housing degree of protection) into unused cable entries.
+6. Insert dummy plugs (corresponding to the housing degree of protection) into unused cable entries.

-7.7 Post-connection check
+7.9 Post-connection check

 Are cables or the device undamaged (visual inspection)?
 Is the protective earthing established correctly?
 Do the cables used comply with the requirements ?
 Do the mounted cables have adequate strain relief?
 Are all cable glands installed, securely tightened and leak-tight?
-Cable run with "water trap" → 🖺 42?
-Is the terminal assignment correct ?
+Cable run with "water trap" $\rightarrow \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ $ Is the terminal assignment correct ?

-If supply voltage is present, do values appear on the display module?
 Are dummy plugs inserted in unused cable entries and have transportation plugs been replaced with dummy plugs?